 Fourth seeds Robin Anderson of the United States and Jessika Ponchet of France claimed the 2019 Tevlin Challenger doubles title on Saturday.
-Part of the ITF Women’s Circuit, the Tevlin Challenger offers $60,000 in total prize money and is being played on the courts of Aviva Centre in Toronto with admission free of charge for spectators.
+Part of the ITF Women’s Circuit, the Tevlin Challenger offers $60,000 in total prize money and is being played on the courts of Sobeys Stadium in Toronto with admission free of charge for spectators.

 Taking on Canadian wildcards and last week’s doubles champions in Saguenay Leylah Annie Fernandez (Laval, QC) and Melodie Collard (Gatineau, QC), Anderson and Ponchet were made to work hard for their victory.
 An evenly-matched first set was decided by a tiebreak, which Anderson and Ponchet won 9-7.
 The second set was more comfortable for them, however, as they sailed to a 6-2 victory.

 “It feels really good,” said Ponchet following the win.
 “Two years ago I lost in the semi-finals in doubles [at the Tevlin Challenger] and two times in singles so it’s good to win this year.”